Seravo/docs/_posts/2015-10-15-wppalvelu-plugin.md

 All logins are logged to <code>/data/log/wp-login.log</code>.
 This enables more relevant logging.

 ### Hides "New updates available" nagging
-Updates are handled by Seravo so your clients don't need to worry about them.
+All updates are handled by Seravo so your clients don't need to worry about them.
 However, Seravo updates can be manually disabled from the WordPress admin <b>Tools->Updates</b> page.

 ### Uses nocache headers if the site is in development mode